 Fanatics Sportsbook promo for NFL Week 6: Up to $1k in bonus bets

-New bettors can collect up to $1,000 in bonus bets courtesy of Fanatics Sportsbook.
-You would need to bet $100 for 10 consecutive days to maximize this sportsbook welcome offer.
-Regardless of the qualifying bet’s outcome, Fanatics will issue a bonus bet of equal value.
-Each bet must have -200 odds or longer.
+New users’ first daily wager will be matched in full, up to $100, for 10 straight days.
+Each bet would need to be at least $5 and contain -200 odds or longer to qualify.
+Win or lose, the user will receive a bonus bet of equal value.
+For example, if one places a $5 first bet, they’ll get $5 in bonus bets.
+If they place a $25 first bet, they’d get $25 in bonus bets.
+If one wanted to bet $150, however, they’d get back only $100.

+No promo code is necessary.
+New customers are automatically entered into this promo on the first day but must opt-in on days 2-10 to activate on those days.
+Skipping a day will forfeit any potential bonuses for that day.

-Bonus bets are non-withdrawable and expire seven days following receipt.
-They also hold no cash value, meaning the initial stake is not included in any winnings.
+Bonus bets are subject to a one-time playthrough requirement.
+These must be used within seven days of receipt to avoid expiration.
+Like with most sportsbook promotions, the initial stake is not included in any winnings.

-To qualify for this promo, bettors must be at least 21 years old, unless otherwise stated, and physically present in one of the following locations: Arizona, Colorado, Connecticut, Iowa, Illinois, Indiana, Kansas, Kentucky, Louisiana, Massachusetts, Maryland, Michigan, North Carolina, New Jersey, New York, Ohio, Pennsylvania, Tennessee, Vermont, Virginia or West Virginia.
+To redeem this welcome promo, users must be at least 21 years old, unless otherwise stated, and physically present in one of the following locations: Arizona, Colorado, Connecticut, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts, Michigan, New Jersey, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Vermont, Virginia or West Virginia.

 - Click “Claim Bonus”

-- Register for a new Fanatics Sportsbook account.
-Provide a valid email address and verify your personal information
+- Sign up for Fanatics Sportsbook.
+Supply a valid email address and verify personal information, including location and the last four digits of one’s Social Security number.

-- Place a qualifying wager of $5 or more, -200 odds or longer.
-Straight bets, parlays and same-game parlays are all eligible
+- Place a qualifying wager of at least $5, -200 odds or longer.

 What can you bet on?